 Many animals will get agitated and fearful of being in a vehicle, and may become frantic and aggressive.
 Cats will often lodge themselves underneath the car seat, and getting them out could cause you harm.
 Dogs may try to jump out of the window while the car is in motion, so keep the windows up when transporting animals.

 Photo: Javier Brosch/Shutterstock

 In the end, if no one claims the animal, you may decide to adopt the stray.
 But be careful!
 The animal may be someone’s pet and have a home to go back to.
-And if the animal has never been a pet, give them the time and space they need to acclimate to a loving family.
+If the animal has never been a pet, give them the time and space they need to acclimate to a loving family.

 Aaron Smith is a writer and copy strategist for several companies and nonprofits.
-He often covers topics important to pet owners, and is a dedicated dog dad to his three pups: Buddy, Roxy, and Kaya.
+He often covers topics important to pet owners, and is a dedicated dog dad to his three pups — Buddy, Roxy, and Kaya.